conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 * We upgrade them in an ad-hoc manner on a periodic basis as we have the time and energy to do so.
   Note that because of the way we enforce runtime constraints, these compiler upgrades will not break existing packages.
 However, if you are using the compilers outside of ``conda``, then you may find issues.
-* We will provide notice in the form of an announcement when an ABI-incompatible compiler change is going to be happen.
+* We usually provide notice in the form of an announcement when an ABI-incompatible compiler change is going to happen.
   Note that these changes take a bit of time to complete, so you will generally have time to prepare should you need to.
 * Some of the criteria we think about when considering a compiler migration include